LoginRadius/engineering-portal/content/blog/adding-multi-threading-to-javascript-using-web-workers/index.md

 1. First of all we check for each person if they are a member or not.
 If they are, we let them in.
 2. If someone is not a member of the club yet, we create a worker thread for it using `new Worker('path to worker code')` and pass that person to the worker thread using `worker.postMessage()` and add the person as a member after registering them.
 3. To simulate the registration process we are doing some processing using a long `while` loop.
-In real life this could be some cryptographic code, image processing or anything that is CPU intensive and might block the main thread and makes page unresponsive.
+In real life this could be some cryptographic code, image processing or anything that is CPU intensive and might block the main thread and makes the page unresponsive.
 4. Once registered, the worker thread let's the main thread know about it by sending data using `postMessage` and the main thread listens for it using `onmessage handler` and let's the person in the club i.e add to DOM.
 5. Once we get the result from the worker thread, then we close it using `close()`.